WVLS Scholarships and Grants

 To suggest additions, please email Jamie Matczak at firstname.lastname@example.org.

 Association for Rural and Small Libraries (ARSL) Scholarship

-In 2019, the Wisconsin Valley Library Service will offer four, $1,600 scholarships for directors or branch managers of a member public library to attend the Association of Rural and Small Libraries (ARSL) Conference.
-The conference will be held in Burlington, Vermont, from September 4-7.
+In 2019, the Wisconsin Valley Library Service offered four, $1,600 scholarships for directors or branch managers of a member public library to attend the Association of Rural and Small Libraries (ARSL) Conference.
+The conference was held in Burlington, Vermont, from September 4-7.

 The ARSL conference is specifically targeted for rural library staff.
 Previous conference topics have included building community advocacy; effective trustee recruitment, inexpensive programming ideas, innovative web services with few resources, virtual networking, customer service, and many more.

 Scholarship winners will be expected to complete a report (a form will be provided before attending the conference) within 30 days of the conference.